Courseiva

 Why this answer

-Readiness probes determine whether a container is ready to accept traffic.
-If the probe fails, the pod is removed from the Service's endpoints.
-Liveness probes determine if the container is healthy and should be restarted.
+A readiness probe in Kubernetes determines whether a container inside a pod is ready to start accepting traffic.
+If the probe fails, the pod is removed from the Service's endpoints, preventing traffic from being routed to an unready container.
+This is distinct from a liveness probe, which checks if the container is healthy and should be restarted.

 Multi-Selectmedium

-Which THREE of the following are valid Kubernetes resource types that can be used to store configuration data or secrets?
+Which TWO of the following are valid Kubernetes resource types that can be used to store configuration data or secrets?

 Select 2 answers